 Does AIM Clinics accept Medicaid or TEFRA?

 We don’t currently accept Medicaid or TEFRA at this time, though that may change in the future.
-We realize that the waitlist for Medicaid’s Autism Waiver Program is very long and accessing ABA therapy through EPSDT is also a time-consuming process so we’d encourage parents of children with autism with Medicaid or TEFRA to explore the Arkansas Health Insurance Premium Payment Program (ArHIPP).
-If you have access to private health insurance through your employer or the Marketplace and you put your child with autism on that plan, the state of Arkansas will reimburse all or some of your private insurance premium and out-of-pocket medical costs through this program.
-It’s fairly easy to apply and great resource for families of children with autism.
+We realize that the waitlist for Medicaid’s Autism Waiver Program is very long and accessing ABA therapy through EPSDT is also a time-consuming process so we’d encourage parents of children with autism with Medicaid or TEFRA in Arkansas to explore the Arkansas Health Insurance Premium Payment Program (ArHIPP).

 Arkansas Health Insurance Premium Payment Program (ArHIPP)